 Be a Safety Leader

-Make your workplace safer (and earn yourself a 2018 green cross nomination) by taking steps to reduce injury-related fatalities and risks.
+Make your workplace safer (and earn a 2019 green cross nomination) by taking steps to reduce injury-related fatalities and risks.
 Implement safety programs such as near-miss reporting and hazard identification with help from Graphic Products resources and visual communication solutions.